Brewing Methods Compared - How to Make Great Coffee at Home

 There’s artistry in the ritual of brewing coffee.
 It’s simple, yet subtle, and that bit of attention not only results in spectacular cups, it gives us a small moment of joy, pause, and ceremony.
 These step-by-step guides will help you perfect your own practice at home, so you can enjoy the making as much as you savor each sip.
 It’s not one size fits all, though, when it comes to techniques.

 THE PRESS POT, AKA THE FRENCH PRESS

 Each brewing technique speaks to the qualities in the coffee the drinker is looking to enhance.
 The press pot, or French Press, offers direct infusion for full extraction.
 It's an ideal companion for dark roasts, bringing out rich, complex flavors and luscious body.
-The beauty of the press pot method is its unadulterated coffee flavor: no filter papers to trap the heavy oils and, next to the cupping method used to evaluate coffee for purchase, some consider it the purest form of tasting coffee.
+The beauty of the press pot method is its unadulterated coffee flavor: no filter paper traps the coffee's natural oils and, next to the cupping method used to evaluate coffee for purchase, some consider it the purest form of tasting coffee.